bhdicaire/dataLossPrevention/dataSets/README.md

 # Datasets

-All the dataSets are documented on the [main page](../README.md)

 You’ve been there too — setting up a data loss prevention solution is a damn long project (DLP) especially if you need to _support multiple languages_.
 I have used several [data generators](#KnownDataGenerators) and curated data resources to obtain American, Canadian, and European specific datasets.

+## Localisation

-It’s essential to use a DLP solution that support country specific localisation (l10n) as an integral part of ongoing development.
+It’s essential to support country specific localisation (l10n) as an integral part of your policies to reduce false positive and false negative.
 The flexibility provided by the internationalisation (i18n) ensure that DLP policies can be adapted to various languages and regions without engineering changes.

 The datasets are identified with the country ISO code and I used [EN] for generic english document.